-Unearned revenue is recorded for amounts of state, county, and local grant amounts received prior to satisfying all eligibility requirements imposed by the providers.
+Unearned revenue is recorded for amounts of state grants received prior to satisfying all eligibility requirements imposed by the providers.

 Compensated Absences

 Under the District's personnel policies, employees are granted Paid Time Off (PTO) in varying amounts based on their length of service.
 Only benefits considered to be vested are disclosed in these statements.